Heaven: Mesopotamia

 The ancient Mesopotamians regarded the sky as a series of domes (usually three, but sometimes seven) covering the flat Earth.
 Each dome was made of a different kind of precious stone.
 The lowest dome of heaven was made of jasper and was the home of the stars.
 The middle dome of heaven was made of saggilmut stone and was the abode of the Igigi.
 The highest and outermost dome of heaven was made of luludānītu stone and was personified as An, the god of the sky.
 The celestial bodies were equated with specific deities as well.
-The planet Venus was believed to be Inanna, the goddess of love, sex, and war.
+The planet Venus was believed to be Inanna, the goddess of sex and war.
 The Sun was her brother Utu, the god of justice, and the Moon was their father Nanna.

 In ancient Near Eastern cultures in general and in Mesopotamia in particular, humans had little to no access to the divine realm.
 Heaven and Earth were separated by their very nature; humans could see and be affected by elements of the lower heaven, such as stars and storms, but ordinary mortals could not go to Heaven because it was the abode of the gods alone.
 In the Epic of Gilgamesh, Gilgamesh says to Enkidu, "Who can go up to heaven, my friend?
 Only the gods dwell with Shamash forever."
 Instead, after a person died, his or her soul went to Kur (later known as Irkalla), a dark shadowy underworld, located deep below the surface of the earth.

-All souls went to the same afterlife, and a person's actions during life had no impact on how he would be treated in the world to come.
+All souls went to the same afterlife, and a person's actions during life had no impact on how they would be treated in the world to come.
 Nonetheless, funerary evidence indicates that some people believed that Inanna had the power to bestow special favors upon her devotees in the afterlife.
 Despite the separation between heaven and earth, humans sought access to the gods through oracles and omens.
 The gods were believed to live in Heaven, but also in their temples, which were seen as the channels of communication between Earth and Heaven, which allowed mortal access to the gods.
-The Ekur temple in Nippur was known as the "Dur-an-ki", the "mooring-rope" of heaven and earth.
+The Ekur temple in Nippur was known as the "Dur-an-ki", the "mooring rope" of heaven and earth.
 It was widely thought to have been built and established by Enlil himself.